 Brain damage is an injury that results in either the deterioration or destruction of brain cells.
 Brain injuries are classified as either:

-Traumatic brain injury is an injury caused by a blow to the head or by another external force.
+- Traumatic brain injury (TBI) - an injury caused by a blow to the head or by another external force.
 The brain is damaged when the force causes it to move inside the skull.

-Acquired brain injury occurs on a cellular level and typically relates to pressure being exerted on the brain, whether through a tumour, a neurological illness or similar.
+- Acquired brain injury (ABI) - occurs on a cellular level and typically relates to pressure being exerted on the brain, whether through a tumour, neurological illness, or a similar condition.

 Brain damage can vary in severity, depending on the type of brain injury.
-Symptoms of a mild brain injury might only be temporary and may include:
+Symptoms of a mild brain injury might only be temporary and can include:

 - Memory issues

-The same symptoms may also be apparent for moderate brain injuries, although they are more likely to be more obvious and will last for a more prolonged period.
-If you have sustained a severe brain injury you may suffer from:
+The same symptoms may also be apparent for moderate brain injuries, although they are likely to be more obvious and will last for a prolonged period.
+If you have sustained a severe brain injury, you may experience: